ekilik/blueskyranker/README.md

 You can also rank by popularity:
 ```
-from blueskyranker imort PopularityRanker
+from blueskyranker.ranker imort PopularityRanker
 ranker = PopularityRanker(returnformat='dicts', metric= "reply_count")  # you can also select metrics like "like_count" etc.
 ```

 Finally, and most importantly, you can implement much more advanced rankers, like this one, that clusters all posts, and then ranks posts such that posts from much-engaged clusters (!) are ranked higher.
 (DETAILED DESCRIPTION TO FOLLOW)

 ```
-from blueskyranker import TopicRanker
+from blueskyranker.ranker import TopicRanker

 ranker1 = TopicRanker(returnformat='dataframe', method = 'networkclustering-tfidf')
 ranker2 = TopicRanker(returnformat='dataframe', method = 'networkclustering-count')